-During this time, aged 27, Jeremy shifted his exploratory focus to humanity, which has remained his life’s preoccupation for the last 40 years.
+During this time, aged 27, Jeremy shifted his exploratory focus to humanity, which has remained his life’s preoccupation.
 He started writing about the human condition in 1975, established the World Transformation Movement in 1983 (originally established as the Foundation for Humanity’s Adulthood), published his first book, Free: The End of the Human Condition in 1988, his second book, Beyond the Human Condition in 1991, and his bestselling third book, A Species In Denial, in 2004.

 In 2016 Jeremy's definitive treatment on the subject of the human condition, FREEDOM: The End Of The Human Condition, was launched at the Royal Geographical Society in London, with twice-honoured Order Of Australia recipient and the first Australian to climb Mt.Everest, Tim Macartney-Snape and acclaimed humanitarian Sir Bob Geldof.